knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 Let's see in detail what happens when a new Knative service is created.

 Once the user creates a new service the corresponding Knative reconciler creates a Knative `Configuration` and a Knative `Route` for that service.
-Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a Pod Autoscaler(PA) resource along with the K8s deployment for the service.
+Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a PodAutoscaler(PA) resource along with the K8s deployment for the service.
 The Route reconciler will create the `Ingress` resource that will be picked up by the Knative net-* components responsible for managing traffic locally in the cluster and externally to the cluster.

 Now, the creation of the PA triggers the KPA reconciler, which goes through certain steps to set up an autoscaling configuration for the revision: